 - Place two orange buttons side by side on the upturned mug/bowl

 - Using the teaspoon, put a small blob of melted chocolate behind the two buttons, where they meet

 - Stick a cream egg on top, pointy end up

 - Using the melted chocolate as glue stick on:

 - Two milk chocolate buttons for the wings

 - One milk chocolate button for the tail at the back

 - Draw the pupils on with the icing pen, then dab with a wet finger to flatten

-If you’re feeling extra creative, you can use the offcuts to make a crest (JD made a full mohawk!) or different coloured writing icing pens for extra detail.
+If you’re feeling extra creative, you can use the offcuts to make different types of crest or use different coloured writing icing pens for extra detail.